halay08/elite-api/README.md

 firebase use staging
 ```

-### Decrypt the service account which is used to connect to firebase. (passphase: 3lite)
+### Decrypt the service account. (passphase: 3lite)

+It's used to authenticate and connect to firebase

 ```sh
 yarn decrypt:serviceAccountKey